Shlomo Poliakov

-Shlomo Poliakov (שלמה פוליאקוב) was a Russian-born Jewish footballer, who played for Hapoel Tel Aviv and Hapoel Petah Tikva and later as manager for several Hapoel clubs and for Hapoel Tel Aviv's youth team.
+Shlomo Poliakov (שלמה פוליאקוב) was a Russian-born Israeli footballer who played as a right winger for Hapoel Tel Aviv and Hapoel Petah Tikva and later worked as a manager for several Hapoel clubs and for Hapoel Tel Aviv's youth team.

 Playing career

 Poliakov was born in Russian Empire in 1912, and immigrated to Palestine in 1922 with his Family.
 At the age of 13, Poliakov started playing football with local youth club Allenby Tel Aviv, which was initially affiliated with Maccabi Tel Aviv, but its members decided to withdraw from Maccabi, due to the professional attitude towards sports and merged in 1927 with Hapoel Tel Aviv.
-With Hapoel, Poliakov stayed until 1941, and won 4 championships and 5 cups, scoring goals in the 1928, 1937 and 1938 cup finals.
+With Hapoel, Poliakov stayed until 1941, and won 4 championships and 5 cups, scoring goals in the 1937 and 1938 cup finals.
 In 1944–45 Poliakov played with Hapoel Petah Tikva, leading the club to the cup final, which the team lost to Hapoel Tel Aviv.

-Poliakov was a squad member of the Mandatory Palestine national football team, but wasn't selected to play in any of the national team's five matches before the establishment of Israel, playing in preparation and exhibitions matches only.
+Poliakov was a squad member of the Mandatory Palestine national team, but was not selected to play in any of the national team's five matches before the establishment of Israel, playing in preparation and exhibitions matches only.